 (A) General provisions.

 (1) "Current procedural terminology (CPT)" is a comprehensive listing of medical terms and codes published by the American medical association, www.ama-assn.org, for the uniform designation of diagnostic and therapeutic procedures in surgery, medicine, and the medical specialties.
-"Healthcare common procedure coding system (HCPCS)" is a numeric and alphanumeric code set maintained and distributed by the Centers for Medicare & Medicaid Services (CMS), www.cms.gov, for the uniform designation of certain medical procedures and services.
+"Healthcare common procedure coding system (HCPCS)" is a numeric and alphanumeric code set maintained and distributed by the centers for medicare and medicaid services (CMS), http://www.cms.gov, for the uniform designation of certain medical procedures and services.

 (2) A "not otherwise specified," "unlisted," or "miscellaneous" procedure code should be reported on a claim only if no procedure code is available that identifies the particular service or item provided.

-(3) An immunization, injection, infusion, vaccine, toxoid, or provider-administered pharmaceutical is not separately reimbursable as a physician service or a clinic service if it is provided in a hospital setting (inpatient hospital, outpatient hospital, or hospital emergency department).
+(3) No separate payment is made for an immunization, injection, infusion, vaccine, toxoid, or provider-administered pharmaceutical as a medical service if it is provided in a hospital setting (inpatient hospital, outpatient hospital, or hospital emergency department).

-(5) Reimbursement for an immunization, injection, or infusion includes payment for related supplies (e.g., alcohol wipes, needles, syringes, and tubing).
+(5) Payment for an immunization, injection, or infusion includes payment for related supplies (e.g., alcohol wipes, needles, syringes, and tubing).

 (3) Limitations based on age or gender apply to certain vaccines.

-(a) Regardless of the formulation, hepatitis B vaccine (HBV) administered to individuals younger than nineteen years of age is reimbursable only under the VFC program.
-Different procedure codes must be reported on claims to distinguish HBV administered to individuals younger than nineteen from HBV administered to individuals nineteen or older.
+(a) Regardless of the formulation, payment for hepatitis B vaccine (HBV) administered to individuals younger than nineteen years of age may be made only under the VFC program.
+Different procedure codes must be reported on claims to distinguish HBV administered to individuals younger than nineteen from HBV administered to individuals older than eighteen.

-(b) The quadrivalent vaccine for the human papilloma virus (HPV) is covered for both males and females from nine through twenty-one years of age.
+(b) Both the quadrivalent vaccine and the nine-valent vaccine for the human papilloma virus (HPV) are covered for both males and females from nine through twenty-one years of age.
 For both males and females who are eligible for medicaid only through the family planning services benefit, coverage extends through twenty-six years of age.

 (c) The bivalent vaccine for HPV is covered for females from nine through twenty-one years of age.
 For females who are eligible for medicaid only through the family planning services benefit, coverage extends through twenty-six years of age.
 This vaccine is not covered for males.